g026r/pocket-pce-library-images/README.md

 # pocket-pce-library-images
-Pocket PC Engine/TurboGrafx-16/SuperGrafx Library Images
+PC Engine/TurboGrafx-16/SuperGrafx library images for the Analogue Pocket

-Check the releases folder for the latest zip.
+Check the [releases link](https://github.com/g026r/pocket-pce-library-images/releases) for the latest zips.

 To install, unzip the archive & put the resulting `pce` folder in the `/System/Library/Images` directory on your sdcard.